Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm0
 ```

-and other version for all other libraries:
+And other version for all other libraries:

 ```x86asm
 mov         rax,qword ptr [testData]